Best Clothes to Take to a Cottage

-What are the best clothes to take to a friend’s cottage for the weekend?
+What clothes are ideal to take to a friend’s cottage for the weekend?

-Don’t assume the cabin owners will have extra clothes for all the guests.
-While there may be a spare raincoat or pair of boots laying around, storage space is always an issue and many cottagers only keep enough clothing for the immediate family.
+Never assume the cabin owners will have extra clothes for all the guests.
+While there may be a spare raincoat or pair of boots, storage space is always an issue and many cottagers only keep enough clothing for the immediate family.

 In the spring and fall, make sure everyone has a hat, gloves, scarf and enough layers to get through an unexpected cold spell.
 The weather forecasts are just as unreliable in cottage country as they are in the city.
 At the lake, the temperature can easily drop 20 degrees in a matter of hours.

 Long-sleeve shirts and comfortable pants are ideal when the bugs are biting even if the sun is shining.
-Look for shirts with bug repellent built in.
+Look for shirts with built-in bug repellent.
 When the insects are really bad and you plan to spend a significant amount of time outside, you will want to be fully covered.

 Loose shirts are better than tight ones.
 Deer flies and mosquitoes will bite through tight fitting clothes that are too thin.
 While you may prefer to show off your figure in the city, it is more comfortable to be a bit modest at the lake.

-Light Pants are comfortable and also a good ideas for battling insects and blocking the sun.
-Unless you are a die hard cottager, you don’t want to be spending too much time outdoors in your shorts, unless it is very early in the spring or during the autumn months when there are few insects around.
+Take a pair of travel pants.
+They are comfortable and help protect against insects during the evening hours.
+Unless you are a die-hard cottager, you don’t want to be spending too much time outdoors in your shorts after dusk, unless it is very early in the spring or during the autumn months when there are few insects around.

-Steel-toe boots should always be worn when operating lawnmowers, trimmers, chainsaws, or chopping wood.
-If you are going to visit a friend’s cabin it is worth the investment to get some proper work boots.
-It would be a nice gesture to help out with some of the maintenance work while you are there.
+Wear steel-toe boots when operating lawnmowers, trimmers, chainsaws, or chopping wood.
+If you are going to visit a friend’s cabin and plan to help out around the property it is worth the investment to get some proper work boots.

-Wear good quality hiking boots when exploring the forest around the cottage.
+Wear high-quality hiking boots when exploring the forest around the cottage.
 You don’t want to turn an ankle on a tree root because you didn’t have the proper footwear.

 Insects are normally less intense in August and are all but gone by September.

 Leather work gloves are a must when gardening, clearing brush or carrying firewood.
-Why suffer the irritations of blisters, slivers, insect bites and poison ivy when they can be prevented?
-Work gloves are probably your best value for the money you spend to buy them.
+Why suffer the irritations of blisters, slivers, insect bites, and poison ivy when they can be prevented?
+Work gloves are probably your best value for the money you spend.